moliver28/research-handbook/content/handbook/engineering/development/sec/secure/composition-analysis.md

 ### Feature DRIs guide

-Engineers from the Composition Analysis group may be assigned as DRIs for an epic, and are expected to represent the DRI's values & responsibilities as highlighted [here](/handbook/people-group/directly-responsible-individuals/).
+Engineers from the Composition Analysis group may be assigned as DRIs for an epic, and are expected to represent the DRI's values & responsibilities as highlighted [by the people group](/handbook/people-group/directly-responsible-individuals/).

 Being assigned as a DRI for a feature epic will not come as a surprise.
 Prior to assingment, the engineering manager responsible for the feature epic will suggest the assignment in the weekly 1:1 meeting.
 This will be a good opportuinity to ask any questions and align mutual expectations.
 The engineering manager will provdie at least one weeks time to contemplate acceptance of the assignment.